 Through our API, assets can be mapped to intelligent workflows and passed off to common cloud-based channel execution tools such as marketing automation, CRM and CMS systems.

-Book a demo to see how Simple’s marketing operations platform and DAM works.
+Book a demo to see how Simple’s marketing resource management platform and DAM works.